hwisungi/cpp-build-insights-samples/CAToolsetPerfDataCollector/README.md

 ## Prerequisites

-This sample BuildInsights SDK application requires MSVC compiler and MSVC CA toolsets that are availabe in Visual Studio 2022 17.11 or later.
+This sample BuildInsights SDK application requires MSVC compiler and MSVC CA toolsets that are available in Visual Studio 2022 17.11 or later.
 It also requires BuildInsights SDK version 1.4.1 or later.

 ## Overview